zebrastealer/art-api-exam/README.md

-These are instructions for running the art-api-exam, created by the talented Mr. Worthington.
+These are instructions for running the art-mysql-exam, created by the talented Mr. Worthington.
+This version of the project supports connection to both a couchDB or mySQL instance, depending on the API used.
+Please be aware the instructions below will identify which steps are different depending on whether you are using a couchDB or mySQL backend.

 ## Getting Started